Can Alcohol Abuse Cause Anemia?

 Vitamin B12 Injections

-If vitamin B12 deficiency is present, injections of vitamin B12 may be necessary to bypass impaired absorption in the gastrointestinal tract.
+If vitamin B12 deficiency is present, injections of vitamin B12 are necessary to bypass impaired absorption in the gastrointestinal tract.
 These injections help restore vitamin B12 levels, promote red blood cell production, and alleviate symptoms.

 Folate Supplementation